huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_addon.md

  * `id` -  ID of the addon instance.
  * `status` - Addon status information.
  * `description` - Description of addon instance.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 10 minute.
+- `delete` - Default is 3 minute.